MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 Client-SDK connections are end-to-end encrypted using the SSH protocol.
 Traffic routed through the service does not persist in any way.
 Even if the tunnel relay service was compromised, it could not decrypt any of the tunnel communication.

 HTTP (browser) client connections are not E2E encrypted as access to the Application Layer is required for Ingress and HTTP Header Rewriting.
 See the section on web-forwarding below for more details.
+Tunnel connection payload data is never stored or logged.

 The SSH protocol uses a Diffie-Hellman key-exchange to establish a shared secret for the session, and derives from that a key for AES symmetric encryption.
 The encryption key is rotated periodically throughout the duration of the session.
 The shared session secret and all encryption keys are only maintained in-memory by both sides, and are only valid for the duration of the session.
 They are never written to disk or sent to any service.